 c) a work plan;

-d) a copy of any publishing agreement/written correspondence with the author with regard to this work;
+d) a copy of any publishing agreement/written correspondence with a publisher with regard to the publication of this work;

 Please note, a decision regarding your application may be delayed if you fail to submit all requested material.
 If you require assistance with your application, please contact the Literature and Publishing Department.

 New, previously unpublished writers are not eligible to apply for more than one commission at a time.
 Until a previous commission has been completed to the satisfaction of the Books Council, such writers will not be allowed to apply for further commission grants.

 One application per title

 Only one commission grant application and one publication grant application per title will be considered.
 Once an application has been submitted, further applications for the same type of grant will not be accepted for that title.

 Please send completed application forms and all supporting material to: